 Deadline: September 1st, 2014

 Awards of up to $750 for career-advancing activities.
-Open to undergraduate and graduate students who intend to pursue academic careers that will contribute to the understanding of the principles, practices, and institutions necessary to a free society or to the understanding of the classical liberal or libertarian tradition.
+Open to graduate students and non-tenure track faculty who intend to pursue academic careers that will contribute to the understanding of the principles, practices, and institutions necessary to a free society or to the understanding of the classical liberal or libertarian tradition

 Eligible: Graduate students and untenured faculty members